tsdiokno/abl/content/docs/roma-9.md

 [^17]: For the Scripture tells Pharaoh, I raised you up for this reason so that I may display my power in you and that my name may be proclaimed in the whole earth.

-[^18] Kaya may habag siya sa gusto niyang kahabagan at pinatitigas niya ang puso ng taong gusto niyang patigasin ang puso.
+[^18] Kaya may kagandahang-loob siya sa gusto niyang bigyan ng kagandahang-loob at pinatitigas niya ang puso ng taong gusto niyang patigasin ang puso.

 [^18]: So then, he has mercy on whom he wants to have mercy and he hardens whom he wants to harden.